 When planning for a new purchase of goods or services the department should allow for adequate time to create a scope of work, conduct a request for quote or for Purchasing to process a formal solicitation.
 Below is an average timeline for completing purchases, formal solicitations and contracts.
 The timeline assumes that the department has sent Purchasing final documentation and has identified funding for the purchase.
+Note, as of June 2019, the Department may issue purchase orders from Munis up to \$3,000.

 Procurement Action Dollar Amount Procedure Average Time Required to Issue PO or Execute a Contract Purchase Order for Goods or Services \$.01-\$3,000 Department enters requisition into Munis and attaches 1 quote.
-1 Day Purchase Order for Goods or Services \$3,000-\$50,000 (Goods) \$3,000-\$10,000 (Services) Department enters requisition in Munis and attaches: RFQ- 3 or more quotes, CMBL and CoRR vendor lists including 2 or more HUB vendors contacted and SOW OR Exempt Purchase: quote, Justification Form and Manufacturers Letter (if sole source) OR Cooperative - quote with cooperative contract #.
-1-3 Days Purchase Order for Services (if a contract is required) \$10,000.01- \$50,000 Department enters requisition into Munis and attaches: 3 or more quotes CMBL and CoRR vendor list identifying 2 or more HUB vendors contacted SOW OR Exempt Purchase: quote, Justification Form and Manufacturers Letter (if sole source) OR Cooperative - quote with cooperative contract #.
-The procurement of services exceeding \$10,000 may require a contract and LAF prepared by Legal and the City Manager's approval.
-20 Days
+The requisition is converted to a purchase order at the department level once the department approval process has taken place in Munis.
+N/A Purchase Order for Goods or Services \$3,000-\$50,000 (Goods) \$3,000-\$10,000 (Services) Department enters requisition in Munis and attaches: • RFQ- 3 or more quotes, CMBL and CoRR vendor lists including 2 or more HUB vendors contacted and SOW OR • Exempt Purchase: quote, Justification Form and Manufacturers Letter (if sole source) OR • Cooperative - quote with cooperative contract #.
+1-3 Days Purchase Order for Services (if a contract is required) \$10,000.01- \$50,000 Department enters requisition into Munis and attaches: • 3 or more quotes • CMBL and CoRR vendor list identifying 2 or more HUB vendors contacted • SOW OR • Exempt Purchase: quote, Justification Form and Manufacturers Letter (if sole source) OR • Cooperative - quote with cooperative contract #. • The procurement of services exceeding \$10,000 may require a contract and LAF prepared by Legal and the City Manager's approval.
+30 Days